quakelive-server-standards/quakelive-server-standards/_myservers/README.md

 set g_allowVoteMidGame "0"
 ```

-The [shipped version](https://github.com/quakelive-server-standards/server-standards/blob/master/_myservers/autoexec.cfg) in this repository contains the the cvars of the original id Software `server.cfg` which were not standardised through Quake Live Sever Standards.
+The provided [file](https://github.com/quakelive-server-standards/server-standards/blob/master/_myservers/autoexec.cfg) in your `_myservers` directory contains the the cvars of the original id Software `server.cfg` which were not standardised through Quake Live Sever Standards.
+Use it as a basis for your own one.
 You can mount it into the Docker container by specifying it in the `volumes` section of your Docker service definition.

 ```yml
     volumes:
       - './autoexec.cfg:/home/steam/ql/baseq3/autoexec.cfg'
 ```

+The setting that you want to do at least is to set the `zmq_rcon_password` and `zmq_stats_password` cvars.
+The default values for both of them is `quakeliveserverstandards`.
+You can also leave it like this for the stats API to enable other developers to pickup the stats events from your servers and to process them in their [Quake Live app](https://github.com/quakelive-server-standards/server-standards/tree/master/apps).

 If you need more than one `autoexec.cfg` file because for example you are hosting Free For All and Duel servers, just create a second one and mount it into the Docker services as needed.
 In general, feel free to adjust anything in the `_myservers` directory as you need it.
 It is yours.